brainwave0/ftwm/README.md

 # FTWM

-An oversized desktop that you can pan by moving your head, written in Rust.
-It is not yet usable, but I am actively developing it.
+An experimental window manager with which you can pan a virtual desktop by moving your head.